 - Actions contrary to this order, even to the slightest degree, will be punishment with dismissal from the SS.

 As I worked my way through the Documentation Centre, there were references to oppression and imprisonment for “asocial” offenses.
 NS used the term “asocial” a lot as part of their population conditioning.
 They also used the term “member of the community in good standing” (aka “good German”).
-In reality, this is little more than an old-school carrots-and-stick system.
+In reality, this is little more than an old-school carrots-and-stick social credit system.

 And then I came across the numbers: 183 “asocials” were sent to Dachau between 1933-1938.
-My jaw dropped when we learned that most of these “asocials” were convicted of abusing the generous NS social benefit system.
+My jaw dropped when we learned that most of these “asocials” were convicted of abusing and defrauding the generous NS social benefit system.
 This system had a work requirement condition to qualify.
 NS was very big on pitching in and contributing via labor of some sort.
 Those who cheated this requirement were called “work shy.”
 In other words: welfare frauds.
 How Nazi of them to crack down.